ga4gh/vrs/docs/source/impl-guide/required_data.rst

   be more readily recognized by users.

 * **Normalization** During :ref:`normalization`, implementations will
-  need access to sequence length (metadata) and sequence contexts.
+  need access to sequence length and sequence contexts.